hazelcast/hazelcast-jet/site/docs/sql/intro.md

 consumer or producer.

-To submit the above query, you can use the SQL CLI or the Java API (we also plan to support JDBC in the future):
+To submit the above query, you can use the SQL CLI or the Java API (we also plan to support JDBC and non-Java clients in the future):

 #### Submitting the query on the CLI